entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### 42. Profile of scales with constriction between crown and base: (0) neck similar in width to crown; (1) neck greatly constricted, resulting in anvil-like shape.
 > Giles *et al*.
 (2015), Character 22; Choo *et al*.
 (2017), Character 262; King *et al*.
 (2017), Character 494; Castiello (2018), Character 483; Zhu Y. *et al*.
 (2022), Character 43; Andreev *et al*.
 (2022), Character 22; Brazeau *et al*.
 (2023), Character 499.
 Cui *et al*.
 (2023), Character 43; Lu *et al*.
 (2026), Character 42; Zhu Y. *et al*.
 (2026), Character 42.
 > - The coding of *Andreolepis hedei* is changed from 1 to 0 (Chen *et al*., 2012).
 The coding of *Raynerius splendens* is changed from 1 to unapplicable because the scales are devoid of necks (Giles *et al*., 2015 Fig. 2e).
-The coding of *Andreolepis hedei* is changed from 0 to 1 (Hank and Wilson, 2006 Fig. 8)
+The coding of *Andreolepis hedei* is changed from 0 to 1 (Hank and Wilson, 2006, fig. 8)
 > - The coding of *Styloichthys* is -.
 > - The coding of *Eosteus* is -.
 The coding of *Megamastax* is 1.
 > - The coding of *Ruiyu* is ?.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.